flink-extended/ai-flow/docs/content/concepts/namespaces.md

 # Namespaces

-Namespaces provide a mechanism for isolating groups of workflows within a single cluster.
-Names of workflows need to be unique within a namespace, but not across namespaces.
+Namespaces provide a mechanism for isolating groups of [Workflows](./workflows.md) within a single cluster.
+Names of Workflows need to be unique within a namespace, but not across Namespaces.
-Multiple business-related workflows can be put into the same namespace to have the same access control and Event isolation.
+Multiple business-related Workflows can be put into the same Namespace to have the same access control and Event isolation.

 ## Creating Namespaces